 Areas of Focus

-3. Build an environment where students are more culturally competent and have skills to enter into a diverse global workplace;
+• Partner with other CSU units to ensure students are more culturally competent and have skills to enter into a diverse global workplace;

-4. Improve the campus climate of inclusion;
+• Improve the university climate for inclusion;